maheshrjl/ansible-playbook-collection/README.md

-# ansible-service-status
-Simple ansible playbook to check if a service is running in server
+# A set of ansible playbooks for simple tasks